 Cooling and Whipping

-After blending, I let the mixture cool for about 10-15 minutes until it starts to thicken but isn’t solid.
-At this point, I take out my hand mixer.
-I whip the mixture for several minutes until it becomes fluffy and light in texture.
+Allow the mixture to cool for 10–15 minutes until it begins to thicken but remains soft.
+Using a hand mixer, whip the mixture for several minutes until light and fluffy.

 Storage and Preservation